Homemade Fajita Seasoning Mix

 Ingredients to Gather

-- Cornstarch – helps thicken the juices released during cooking, creating a light, flavorful coating that clings to the meat and vegetables.
+- Cornstarch – helps thicken the juices released during cooking, creating a light coating that clings to the meat and vegetables.

-- Chili Powder – adds a warm, earthy heat to fajita seasoning, giving the dish its signature depth and mild spiciness.
+- Chili Powder – adds a warm, earthy flavor and mild heat, giving fajitas their signature smoky depth.

-- Salt – enhances the overall flavor of the seasoning by bringing out the natural tastes of spices, meat, and vegetables.
+- Salt – enhances the flavor of the spices while bringing out the natural taste of the meat and vegetables.

-- Sugar – balances the spices with a touch of sweetness and helps with caramelization during cooking, enhancing the overall flavor and color of the dish.
+- Sugar – balances the spices with a touch of sweetness and helps caramelize the meat and vegetables as they cook.

 What steak do you use for fajitas?